 The Anthropology of Work Review is the peer reviewed journal of the Society for the Anthropology of Work, which is a section of the American Anthropological Association.
 The goal of the journal is to publish research that will facilitate exchanges between those engaged in the study of all dimensions of human work.
 Articles and photo essays are welcomed from those working inside and outside academic contexts, from all nations and from all subfields and areas of specialty within anthropology.
 Theoretical and methodological discussions of the study of work and its contexts are encouraged, including interdisciplinary, collaborative, and student submissions.

-The December 2012 issue is now available on AnthroSource and the Wiley Blackwell Online Library.
-It includes articles by Turcot DiFruscia on Work Rage, Coulter on the Politics of Antipoverty Work, Hernandez Romero on Farm Labor in California, and Lancy on Apprenticeship.
-It also includes an article by Jeffery Hoelle, winner of the 2011 Wolf Prize, on Ranchers in Acre Brazil.
+The December 2013 issue is now available on AnthroSource and the Wiley Blackwell Online Library.
+It includes an article by Brandi Janssen on labor management in Iowa’s organic agriculture sector and an article by Rachel Wright, winner of the 2012 Wolf Prize, on the contradictions of non-profit work.
 Be sure to check out the latest issue of Anthropology of Work Review.
 In order to receive e-mail Content Alerts regarding recently published articles in the future please visit the Wiley-Blackwell AWR homepage and click on the Journal Tools link on the left hand side of your screen.

 Information for Authors